-As much as I would love to make a living blogging about food, that dream is probably not in the cards for me, but offers to promote products or books often come my way.
-Just because a package lands on my doorstep, doesn’t mean I’ll blog about it.
+Offers to promote products or books often come my way, but just because a package lands on my doorstep, doesn’t mean I’ll blog about it.
 It’s only after researching the product, or testing a few recipes from a cookbook, that I pass those offers along to you.

 That being said, today’s seafood taco is another family tested recipe from Joy Bauer’s Slim and Scrumptious cookbook.